Beetroot, Broad Beans

 fruit drop and discolouration of the plums.

-There are chemical sprays which may help (use your favourite search engine to find one) but there is nothing that could convince me to spray chemicals over plums and then eat them.
+There are chemical sprays which may help (one of the most common is Resolva Bug Killer) but there is nothing that could convince me to spray chemicals over plums and then eat them.
+The other problem with chemical sprays like Resolva is that they kill pollinating insects.
 The alternative is the plum moth pheromone trap which attracts the male moths.
 The moths then stick onto the trap thus reducing the population of male moths.
 If you try this method follow the instructions exactly for the best effect.

 Both Czar and Victoria plum trees seem to be particularly vulnerable to plum moth attack, other varieties less so.
 The lifecycle of this pest starts in May when the female moths lay eggs on the underside of growing plums.
 The eggs hatch and then dig into the plum and feed on it.
 When fully developed the caterpillar comes out from the plum and builds itself a small cocoon where it pupates (changes) into a fully grown moth.
 Favourite places for doing this are under cracks in the bark or on the soil below the tree.